bactensor/github-family-observer/README.md

 * Usage:
     * Run this script to generate a report on the current state of branches and pull requests.

-### `.env`

-This script provides configuration settings such as the GitHub access token.

-* Variables:
-    * `git_access_token`: Your GitHub access token.
-* Usage:
-    * Update this file with your GitHub access token before running the other scripts.

 ## Example Directory Structure

 ```